AmasaDelano/dungeon-land/markdown/06_02_Cleric.md

 *Requires: First Aid*

-Cure Moderate Wounds is a rote for you, and therefore doesn’t count against your limit of granted spells.
+Cure Moderate Wounds is a rote for you, and therefore doesn't count against your limit of granted spells.

 ### Divine Invincibility